Roseville, Minnesota: 2000 census

+Politics

 Economy

-Roseville's property taxes are some of the lowest in the Twin Cities metropolitan area, owing in part to the extensive commercially zoned land.
 Several major shopping centers are in Roseville, including Rosedale Center and the Har Mar Mall.
 The city's per-capita retail spending is slightly higher than that of Bloomington (home of the Mall of America), and it has the greatest number of restaurants per capita in the area.

-The first Target store was built on May 3, 1962 in Roseville and replaced in 2005 with a SuperTarget.
+The first Target store was built on May 3, 1962, in Roseville and replaced in 2005 with a SuperTarget.
 Roseville was home to the first Barnes & Noble bookstore outside New York City.
 This location was closed in 2005; the current Barnes & Noble in Roseville is the chain's second store in Roseville.
 The first McDonald's in the state of Minnesota was built in Roseville in 1957.
 The Roseville Dairy Queen, also first in the state, is currently on the Preservation Alliance of Minnesota's list of the 10 Most Endangered Historic Places.

 The credit scoring and data analytics firm FICO has one of its main Midwest U.S. office locations in Roseville.

 The Minnesota Department of Education has its headquarters in Roseville, as does the Minnesota Department of Transportation-Metropolitan District.

 The fifth-largest board game publisher in the world, Fantasy Flight Games, is based in Roseville.
 Roseville Visitors Association, the Official Visitors Site for Roseville, Old Dutch Foods, the Minnesota Department of Education, and the Minnesota State Lottery are headquartered in Roseville.

 From 1961 to 2017, UNIVAC designed and manufactured mainframe computers at a plant in Roseville.

 Arts and culture

 Roseville Library (at Hamline Avenue and County Road B) is Minnesota's busiest library.
-It is the largest location in the Ramsey County Library system, with over 340,000 volumes in its collection, nearly three times that of any other branch in the county.
+It is the largest location in the Ramsey County Library system, with over 340,000 volumes in its collection, nearly three times that of any other branch in the county public library system.
 It was rebuilt in 1993, then torn down and rebuilt again with larger capacity in 2010.
 Only the downtown Saint Paul library, with around 400,000 volumes, has more materials.